choojun/sas/README.md

 [P9j5.sas](https://github.com/choojun/sas/blob/main/P9j5.sas) How to use PROC TRANSPOSE with variable having duplicate values

-### Practical 10: Information Visualisation using Chart and Plots
+### Practical 10: Information Visualisation using Chart and Plot

 [P10a1.sas](https://github.com/choojun/sas/blob/main/P10a1.sas) How to use PROC BOXPLOT and PROC SGPLOT with VBOX-HBOX to create [boxplot](https://en.wikipedia.org/wiki/Box_plot)